Eustroma reticulatum

 Eustroma reticulatum, the netted carpet, is a moth of the family Geometridae.
-The species was first described in1775, by the Austrian lepidopterist's, Michael Denis and Ignaz Schiffermüller.
+The species was first described in 1775, by the Austrian lepidopterists Michael Denis and Ignaz Schiffermüller.

 Description

 The wingspan is 20–25 mm.
 There is one generation per year and the moths are on wing in July and August, flying from dusk.
 They come to light and can be disturbed by day amongst the foodplant, or can be seen resting nearby.

-Eggs are laid singly on the foodpland and the larvae are found from July to September.
+Eggs are laid singly on the foodplant and the larvae are found from July to September.
 They feed at night on touch-me-not balsam (Impatiens noli-tangere), at first making holes in the leaves and later within the developing seedpods.
 In captivity they will feed on other balsams such as orange balsam (Impatiens capensis) but not on Indian balsam (Impatiens glandulifera) which is naturalised in the Lake District and out competes touch-me-not balsam.

 Overwinters as a pupa on moist ground, near the foodplant, in an earthen cocoon.